shecodes-students/learning-resources/README.md

 Learning resources database
 ===========================

-a collection of great tutorials/talks/screencasts/podcasts that teach programming
+A collection of great tutorials/talks/screencasts/podcasts that teach programming

 This document is a machine-readable database in markdown format.
 Please send us pull requests if you found a great tutorial that should be included.